-Depending on how active you or your kids are, consider packing one or two additional snacks that include some source of protein and healthy fats, such as:
+Depending on how active you or your kids are, consider packing one or two additional snacks that include some quality protein and healthy fats, such as:

-- Roasted and spiced chickpeas or pumpkin seeds (a.k.a. pepitas)
+- Roasted and spiced chickpeas, nuts, or pumpkin seeds (pepitas)

-- Homemade snack balls or bars, made with nuts/seeds with a little dried fruit (check out our nutty banana bread balls)
+- Homemade snack balls or bars, made with nuts and/or seeds and a little dried fruit (check out our nutty banana bread balls!)

 - Trail mix composed of coconut, seed, and nuts.
-Make your own, and consider including coconut chips, almonds, cashews, walnut, hazelnuts, pumpkin seeds, sunflower seeds, and more.
-Optional: add some dark chocolate or cacao nibs, and a small amount of unsweetened dried fruit, such sultanas, dried apple, and apricot (but be aware that dried fruit is a concentrated source of naturally-occurring sugars).
+Make your own, and consider including coconut chips, almonds, cashews, walnuts, hazelnuts, pumpkin seeds, sunflower seeds, and more.
+Optional: add some dark chocolate or cacao nibs, and a small amount of unsweetened dried fruit, such as sultanas, goji berries, dried apple, or apricot (but be aware that dried fruit is a concentrated source of naturally-occurring sugars).

 - Hard-boiled egg or a few slices of cheese

-- Plain yoghurt with fruit and seeds mixed through.
-Think berries or passionfruit pulp with sunflower, chia or hemp seeds
+- Plain yoghurt with fresh fruit and seeds mixed through.
+Think berries or passionfruit pulp with sunflower, chia, or hemp seeds

 A serve of whole fruit is always a super simple and tasty snack, such as an apple, a banana, or a handful of berries or cherry tomatoes.

 Always pack a water bottle.
 It is important to stay hydrated throughout a day for many reasons, one being to maintain focus at your place of work or learning.

 When we are dehydrated, we feel foggy and tired.
-Yet instead of recognising this was your body’s cry for old fashioned H2O, we turn to beverages loaded with free sugar such as soft drinks, juices, or flavoured milk for an energy boost.
+Instead of recognising this as your body’s cry for H2O, we turn to beverages loaded with free sugar such as soft drinks, juices, or flavoured milk, seeking an energy boost.
 These liquid sugars may initially seem appealing, but consuming them results in a sugar high followed by a sugar crash.
 This can dramatically affect energy, mood, and cognition.
 Not ideal.